chaos-polymtl/chaos-lab/README.md

 This repository contains the source code for the Chaos Laboratory research group website, built with MkDocs and the Material theme.

-## 🎨 Adding Your Logo

-To add the Chaos Laboratory logo to the website:

-1. Place your logo file in the `docs/assets/` directory
-2. Name it `logo.png` (or update the path in `mkdocs.yml`)
-3. Recommended size: 200x200 pixels or larger
-4. For best results, use a transparent background

-See `docs/assets/README.md` for detailed instructions.

 ## 🚀 Quick Start

 ### Prerequisites